KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 <img src="https://github.com/user-attachments/assets/8c05cc28-045d-438f-a1ff-13814f74cfb3" width="300" align="right" />

-This guide walks you through the process of creating your own version of the [LISF repository](https://github.com/KUL-RSDA/LISF).
+This guide walks you through the process of creating your own version of LISF based on exising code.

 ---